 Mexico is a large, incredibly complex and varied country which makes it an ideal place for you to live, travel, and invest.

 2. Cost of living

 Moving to a country just for the lower cost of living might not be a great idea but, if all the other prerequisite conditions work out fine, then it’s nice to have fewer expenses for living.
 You can afford all the luxuries in Mexico without breaking the bank, in contrast to the USA, Canada or Europe.

-For a decent lifestyle with the best of amenities, it will cost you about $2000 – $3000 per month, and slightly more for an extravagant one in Mexico.
-You can reduce this even more in certain areas.
-The cost of groceries is generally less but in supermarkets like Costco, Walmart, and others is around 15-20% more than the local organic stores.
+For a decent lifestyle with the best of amenities, in a popular town or city, maybe near the beaches, it will cost you about $2000 – $3000 per month, and slightly more for an extravagant one in Mexico.
+You can reduce this a great deal more in certain areas.
+I figure that I could live well in Pachuca, a safe city about 90 minutes drive north of Mexico City, for $1,500 per month.

 3. Quality healthcare